top of page

 Our Team

 The Food Pantry employs staff members who work with volunteers and partners to ensure that there is a healthy variety of food available and that everyone in need is served.
-We also have a significant and dedicated workforce of around 90+ volunteers who donate over 200 hours of their time and labor each month to the pantry.
+We also have a dedicated workforce of over ninety volunteers who donate over two hundred hours of their time and labor each month to the pantry.

 Staff